-On May 18, 2023, the EEOC issued guidance to assist employers in “determine[ing] if their tests and selection procedures are lawful for purposes of Title VII disparate impact analysis.”
+On May 18, 2023, the EEOC issued guidance to assist employers in “determin[ing] if their tests and selection procedures are lawful for purposes of Title VII disparate impact analysis.”
 Disparate impact discrimination occurs when a facially neutral policy or practice has the effect of disproportionately excluding persons based on a protected status (unless the procedures are job related and consistent with business necessity).
 If an employer administers a selection procedure, it may be responsible under Title VII, even if the test was developed by an outside vendor.
 The guidance makes clear that employers are responsible for selection procedures developed by third- party software vendors.

 If you want to have a software vendor develop or administer an algorithmic decision-making tool, ask the vendor, at a minimum, whether it has taken steps to evaluate whether the tool results in a disparate impact based on a characteristic protected by Title VII.
 If the tool results in a lower selection rate for individuals of a particular protected class, then you need to consider whether it is job related and consistent with business necessity and whether there are alternatives that may have less of an impact.